hyperledger/besu/acceptance-tests/tests/simple-permissioning-smart-contract/README.md

 1. Load existing contract in [Remix IDE](https://remix.ethereum.org/).
 2. Enable the _"SOLIDITY COMPILER"_ plugin.
 3. Make required changes.
-4. Compile contract.
+4. Compile contract (_"Enable optimization"_ disabled.)
-5. Click the "Compilation Details" button.
+5. Click the _"Compilation Details"_ button.
-6. Navigate to the "RUNTIME BYTECODE" section and copy the value for the "object" key.
+6. Navigate to the _"RUNTIME BYTECODE"_ section and copy the value for the _"object"_ key.
-7. Paste this text as the value for the "code" key in the relevant genesis file.
+7. Paste this text as the value for the _"code"_ key in the relevant genesis file.